-Being more active, more often is a contributor to physical and mental health.
+S. COADY: Being more active, more often is a contributor to physical and mental health and well-being.

-By supporting infrastructure and equipment linked to healthy living, we are increasing the desire to participate in physical activities, sport, active recreation and healthy eating.
+By supporting infrastructure and equipment linked to healthy living, we are increasing the desire to participate in physical activities, sport, active recreation, and healthy eating.

 In the spirit of encouraging more active lifestyles and breaking down potential barriers to accessing recreational and sporting activities, we are doubling the Physical Activity Tax Credit.

-This credit will provide a refundable tax credit of up to \$348 per family.
+S. COADY: This credit will provide a refundable tax credit of up to \$348 per family.

-By strategically investing in provincial sport organizations, we are contributing to the success of our provincial athletes, coaches and administrators at all levels.
+By strategically investing in provincial sport organizations, we are contributing to the success of our provincial athletes, coaches, and administrators at all levels.